JR-Development21/Final_Project/README.md

 ## Data Wrangling

 ## EDA

+Here are some aspects of the EDA that were considered when analyzing the marathon data set.

 |       |   Results |       Year |       Age |   Previous marathons |           GDP |    Weight |   Height |   Last Time |
 |:------|----------:|-----------:|----------:|---------------------:|--------------:|----------:|---------:|------------:|
 | count | 1001      | 1001       | 1001      |           1001       | 926           | 129       |  129     |    585      |